isw-kudos/kudos-docs/docs/boards/security.md

 #### Requests between Boards Cloud servers and Google Cloud S3 Object Storage are secured by:
 - Encrypted by HTTPS (SSL)
 - Authenticated using username/password
-- Internal IBM network - data is not communicated over the public internet
+- Internal Google network - data is not communicated over the public internet

 #### Requests between Boards Cloud servers and providers (Connections, Office365 etc) are secured by:
 - Encrypted by HTTPS (SSL)